To start, a quick quiz (keep reading for answers):

-1. Which labor organization helped fund and organize the first Earth Day celebration?
+1. Which labor group helped fund and organize the first Earth Day celebration?

 2. Who made the following statement: